sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/h2-db.rst

-Note: firedb is created in the users home directory and the name is firedb.mv.db
+.. note::  firedb is created in the users home directory and the name is firedb.mv.db